nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

 The measured end-to-end message processing latency is captured as a histogram metrics name "e2e_msg_latency".

-This command block uses one single machine to act as both a producer and a consumer.
+This built-in command block uses one single machine to act as both a producer and a consumer.
 We do so just for convenience purposes.
 In reality, we can use **producer-block** and **consumer-block** command blocks on separate machines to achieve the same goal, which is probably closer to the actual use case and probably more accurate measurement (to avoid the situation of always reading